Berrios, Twins pull away, knock off White Sox | Devdiscourse

 Berrios allowed five hits and walked two while striking out eight to improve to 11-2 in 14 career starts against the White Sox, including 4-1 in five starts this season.
 Taylor Rogers retired the final two batters for his 27th save.
 James McCann and Eloy Jimenez homered and Yoan Moncada doubled and had two hits for Chicago (65-85) which lost for the fifth time in its last six games.

 The White Sox made it 2-0 in the second when McCann led off with his 17th home run of the year, a 389-foot drive to left-center that hit the top of the fence and bounced into the bleachers.
-Minnesota tied it in the bottom of the second on a sacrifice fly by Jorge Polanco, driving in Miguel Sano, who opened the inning with a single, and an RBI single by Nelson Cruz.
+Minnesota tied it in the bottom of the second as Miguel Sano and Gonzalez led off with back-to-back singles, Jorge Polanco drove in Sano with a sacrifice fly, and Nelson Cruz brought Gonzalez home with a single.

 The Twins took a 3-2 lead in the fifth when Polanco led off with a double and scored two outs later on Garver's double off the bottom of the right-field wall.
-Minnesota increased its lead to 5-2 in the sixth on a cue shot two-run single off the end of the bat of Arraez that took a right turn and spun past a diving third baseman Moncado and bounced into left field.
+Minnesota increased its lead to 5-2 in the sixth on a cue-shot, two-run single off the end of the bat of Arraez that took a right turn and spun past a diving third baseman Moncada and bounced into left field.

 Jimenez ended the scoring with his 28th home run leading off the ninth off reliever Sergio Romo, a 414-foot drive into the second deck in left-center.